-Financial instruments that potentially subject the Company to concentrations of credit risk are primarily cash.
+Financial instruments that potentially subject the Company to concentrations of credit risk are primarily cash, cash equivalents and marketable securities.
 The Company's cash is held in accounts with financial institutions that management believes are creditworthy.
 The Company has not experienced any credit losses in such accounts and does not believe it is exposed to any significant credit risk on these funds.
 The Company has no financial instruments with off-balance sheet risk of loss.